andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swifting-out-loud/on-core-data-object-fetching-and-display-strategies.md

 ### Code Efficiency
 When you say "Core Data" and "table view" in the same sentence, it should also trigger the word `NSFetchedResultsController`.
 This class is a huuuuge help in displaying `NSManagedObject`s in table and collection views.
 If you've only got `String`s to work with, you're missing out on saving yourself a lot of boiler plate code that's required to make a table view stay in sync with your persistent store.

 Using `NSFetchedResultsController` would change the code a bit.
-Instead of returining an array of blog ideas (`[BlogIdea]`), you could hold a reference to a `NSFetchedResultsController<BlogIdea>` and configure it to fetch:
+Instead of returning an array of blog ideas (`[BlogIdea]`), you could hold a reference to a `NSFetchedResultsController<BlogIdea>` and configure it to fetch:

 {{< highlight swift "hl_lines=21" >}}
 // MARK: - Concept